 Hello.
 I’ve been an avid fan of anime ever since I could remember—mainly fantasy-adventure-action animes.
-But I also have taken a liking on high quality comedy anime to chill my mind with (*cough* Gekkan Shoujo 'fight me') and animes with great bromance as the years passed by. (but not really yaoi, yet)
+But I also have taken a liking on high quality comedy anime to chill my mind with (*cough* Gekkan Shoujo, Saiki K 'fight me') and animes with great bromance as the years passed by. (but not really yaoi, yet)

-And in the same way, I really had no intention of dropping any animes because, you know, I had this prideful feeling wherein I have to finish every anime I have started, which I eventually had to stop feeling.
+And in the same way, I really had no intention of dropping any animes because, you know, I have this prideful feeling wherein I have to finish every anime I have started, which I eventually had to stop feeling.
 And I did.
 In a way, I am this kind of person that tries to see the good things in any anime, ALWAYS, so if I dropped an anime—or say that I hate a particular anime—it means business.

 Favorite Anime Genre: Adventure-Fantasy-Action

 I am biased with animes that presents travelling around the world with some kind of purpose, whether it's their job, or they want to save the world, or anything.
 If the worlds have different kinds of supernatural creatures that somehow blend with society, such as elves, giants, fairies, wolf humans, orcs, etc., it's a plus.
 Substantial action with strategies is also a plus.